H190K/posterminal/README.md

 4. **Monitor Transactions**
    - Check Discord for real-time notifications (if configured)
-   - Each payment triggers an embed with full details
+   - Each payment triggers an embed with:
+     - POS Order ID (POS-xxxxx)
+     - Transaction timestamp (GMT+3)
+     - Payment status
+     - Customer details
+     - Amount

 ### For Customers